Walid Harfouch: Biography

 Walid Harfouch was born on 10 April 1971 in Tripoli, Lebanon.
-His father, Adnan Harfouch, a professor of Arabic literature, and his mother, Najwa El Hajj, a school director.
+His father is Adnan Harfouch, a professor of Arabic literature, and his mother, Najwa El Hajj, a school director.
 He has an elder brother, Omar and a sister, Hind.

-In 1988, Harfouch completed his education at the College des Freres.
+In 1988, Harfouch completed his education at the college des Freres.
 Subsequently, in 1990, his brother Omar invited him to Ukraine.
 The following year, he was admitted into the Faculty of Journalism at the Oles Honchar Dnipro National University.